ephraim13825/KZTimer/README.md

 Info:
 - KZTimer is designed as Kreedz/Climb plugin!
-- tickrate 102.4 is optimal for KZ
+- tickrate 102.4 is optimal for kreedzing
 - the point system is based on the mapcycle.txt of cs:go.
 That is why you should keep your mapcycle always up to date!
 - keep also your database clean and delete player times from maps which are not longer in your mapcycle because map records on those maps are still counted in the top pro/tp climbers list (!resetmaptimes <map>)
 - datatable warnings are harmless